M.Sc. / P.Grad. Dip. / P.Grad. Cert. in Specialist Nursing

 Flexibility in Progression from P.Grad.Cert. and P.Grad.Dip. to M.Sc.

-Upon successful completion of six modules, each of 10 ECTS credits, totalling 60 ECTS credits, students may opt to be awarded a Postgraduate Diploma (P.Grad.Dip.) or may progress further on the Master (M.Sc.) programme.
+Upon successful completion of six modules, each of 10 ECTS credits, totalling 60 ECTS credits, students may opt to be awarded a Postgraduate Diploma (P.Grad.Dip.) which is a recognised qualification for specialist practice.
+Otherwise, students may progress further on the Master (M.Sc.) programme.

-Students who are eligible for the award of Postgraduate Diploma may progress to undertake a M.Sc. within five years of first entering the programme.
+Students who are eligible for the award of Postgraduate Certificate and Postgraduate Diploma may progress to undertake a M.Sc. subject to course regulations and prescribed timelines.

 All applicants whose first language is not English and who have not been educated through the medium of English must present one of the following qualifications in the English language: